sammigachuhi/my_django/docs/20-geodjango-leaflet.md

 ```

-Thereafter, the following line fires up the rendering of our leaflet map.
+Thereafter, the following line fires up the rendering of our Leaflet map.

 ```
 <div>